Chapter 6 in the series WHO STOLE THE LAND?

 By 1812, the amaZulu were an insignificant tribe living near the Mhlatuze River in today’s Kwa-Zulu Natal.
 Matters were comparatively stable at the time, as Africa goes, which meant constant but locally contained turmoil.
 King Senzanghakona of the amaZulu died in 1816, and one of his four sons, all of them mutual half-brothers, became king.
 His name was Shaka and he would precipitate one of the most calamitous and horrific upheavals ever suffered by Mankind.
 It would scatter people almost to the very equator and change the face of Southern Africa.
 It would unleash a brutality and a reduction in the stature and condition of Mankind such as never seen before, nor since.
 It is unsurpassed in the annals of history of this planet for its extreme horror and gratuitous violence.
 Shaka’s name has become synonymous with the word “tyrant”, but the Zulu revere him as founder of their nation.
 He would eventually be succeeded by two of his brothers, but that comes later.

 Shaka decreed3 that the age-old custom of initiation be discontinued and that adolescent youths be conscripted for military training.
 He then rounded up all bachelors between the ages of twenty and thirty, announcing that henceforth only those who excelled in battle and who served the Zulu army loyally would be permitted to marry.
 They were trained in hand-to-hand combat, replacing the traditional throwing assegai with a distinctive long-bladed stabbing-spear (see above).
 He threatened with execution any warriors returning unarmed from battle or who had exhibited cowardice.
 Shaka’s army would attack according to a rigid plan that would become its trademark.
 It would advance in close column and, on locating the enemy, would split up into three divisions; two encircling columns or “horns of the bull” would move out to the left and right, leaving the central body, the “head” or “chest”, to advance in direct attack.
-In the course of the ensuing battle, the tips of the horns would meet to encircle the enemy and then close in on the surrounded enemy to annihilate it – a deadly double outflanking maneuver.
+In the course of the ensuing battle, the tips of the horns would meet to encircle the enemy and then close in on the surrounded enemy – a deadly double outflanking maneuver.
+When the enemy was worn down on its flanks, the “head” of the bull would provide the knockout punch.

 When his human war machine was ready, it spelled the end of military rabbles fighting each other in ineffectual skirmishes.
 Shaka was a man with a plan and the savage brutality to execute it at any cost.
 This was a serious army with doctrine, strategy, and tactics and a command and control system based on bone whistle signals.
 It could mobilize in double quick time and move with amazing speed and uncanny stealth.
 This was the power at the very heart of the Mfecane, and almost all it met would fall before it for twenty years.
 It would eventually defeat the British Army on three fronts and completely annihilate a body of more 1000 soldiers.
 The world has yet had to see something like this again since 1879.